 Faigman encouraged alumni participating in the event via Zoom to do all they can to support students, particularly during the pandemic, via mentorship activities and gifts for financial aid.
 Provisional licensing for recent graduates requires attorney supervision, he noted.
 “We are working with the Career Development Office on ways alumni can help.”

-UC Hastings welcomed 386 1Ls in August, a larger than usual class, Faigman said.
+UC Law SF welcomed 386 1Ls in August, a larger than usual class, Faigman said.
 “Word is getting out about our competitiveness.
 One reason they come is the strength of our 20,000-strong alumni community.”

 About Joseph W. Cotchett